natxet/bic-codes/README.md

 ) ENGINE=InnoDB;
 ```

 Then execute the SQL to insert the codes, you will find the SQL in the data directory of this repository.
+For instance [Spanish banks](data/es.sql)

 LAST UPDATED: 2016-03-07